vplesko/OrbLang/docs/references/reference_orb_sym.md

 In 1., 2., and 4., the type of symbol will be `ty`.
 In 3., it will be the type of `init`.

-In 1. and 2., the symbol will be zero initialized and `ty` must not be a constant type.
+In 1. and 2., the symbol will be zero-initialized and `ty` must not be a constant type.
 In 4., `init` will be implicitly cast into `ty`.

 There must not be a function, macro, or symbol with the same in the current scope.
 There must not be a special form or a type with the same name, and it must not be one of `cn`, `*`, or `[]`.